-The members of our Compensation Committee during 2019 were as follows: Deirdre Bigley, Rachna Bhasin, Thomas R. Evans and Paul J. Hennessy.
-Each of the members of our Compensation Committee during 2019 is or was a non-employee director and was never an officer or employee of the Company or any of its subsidiaries.
+The members of our Compensation Committee during 2020 were as follows: Deirdre Bigley, Rachna Bhasin, Thomas R. Evans and Paul J. Hennessy.
+Each of the members of our Compensation Committee during 2020 is or was a non-employee director and was never an officer or employee of the Company or any of its subsidiaries.
 None of our executive officers currently serves, or in the past has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board or on our Compensation Committee.

-PROPOSAL ONE: ELECTION OF DIRECTOR
+PROPOSAL ONE: ELECTION OF DIRECTORS

 The Board is divided into three classes.
 Directors are elected by class, for three-year terms.
-The Nominating and Corporate Governance Committee recommended, and the Board has nominated the two Class II directors, Deirdre Bigley and Jeff Epstein, as nominees for election as members of our Board at the 2020 Annual Meeting.
+The Nominating and Corporate Governance Committee recommended, and the Board has nominated the two Class III directors, Thomas R. Evans and Paul J. Hennessy, as nominees for election as members of our Board at the 2021 Annual Meeting.

-Ms. Bigley and Mr. Epstein each has agreed to serve as a director of the Company if elected.
-The term of office of a director elected at this 2020 Annual Meeting will continue until the Annual Meeting of Stockholders held in 2023 or until such director's successor has been duly elected and qualified, or until such director's earlier resignation or removal.
+Mr. Evans and Mr. Hennessy have each agreed to serve as a director of the Company if elected.
+The term of office of a director elected at this 2021 Annual Meeting will continue until the Annual Meeting of Stockholders held in 2024 or until such director's successor has been duly elected and qualified, or until such director's earlier resignation or removal.